godotengine/godot-docs/classes/class_animationplayer.rst

 | *Getter*  | get_speed_scale()      |
 +-----------+------------------------+

 The speed scaling ratio.
-For instance, if this value is 1, then the animation plays at normal speed.
+For example, if this value is 1, then the animation plays at normal speed.
 If it's 0.5, then it plays at half speed.
 If it's 2, then it plays at double speed.

 ----